fostrwski/breedaholic/README.md

-## 🐶 This application will let you find a perfect dog breed for you based on the properties you provide
+## 🐶 This application will let you find the dog breed you are looking for

 ### 🔨 Created using